“It takes courage to grow up and become who you truly are.” – E.E. Cummings

 Using the knife she was now carrying in her bundle of torn dress to open the cans, she gorged herself.
 She tore through can after can until her little belly was full to burst.
 She drank every drop of juice and devoured every piece.
 The peaches were the kind of pleasure that made life worth living.

-Just as she bent over into the box to grab the last can, a huge body slammed into her.
+Just as she reached into the box to grab the last can, a huge body slammed into her, throwing her sideways.
 With one hand around her midsection, the big redhead slammed her gut into a nearby counter, knocking out her wind while tearing off her sunflower panties with the other hand.
 She was dazed and dizzy, gasping for air.

 Grasping her most sensitive parts with the intent to violate her, he yelled, “What the fuck?”